 There are a lot of vision disorders that can affect our eyesight and our overall eye health.
-However, very few affect our eyes like the Big Three do.
-Glaucoma, cataracts and macular degeneration are the most popular vision conditions that develop as we age.
+However, very few affect our eyes as the Big Three do.
+Glaucoma, cataracts, and macular degeneration are the most popular vision conditions that develop as we age.

 Unfortunately, the Big Three are extremely prevalent in our society.
 It’s almost a given that when you reach a certain age your eyes will deteriorate and succumb to one or all three of these diseases.

 However, there is hope.
 There is hope in protecting yourself against these vision conditions.
-Protect and prevent is the way to go to keep glaucoma, cataracts, and macular degeneration at bay.
+Protecting and prevention is the way to go to keep glaucoma, cataracts, and macular degeneration at bay.
+These eye conditions affect so much of your life, from reading and watching TV to travel plans.
+Staying on top of them is key to protecting your quality of life.

-Let’s start off with cataracts.
+Let’s start with cataracts.
 They are the most common vision condition as we age.
 Cataracts affect our central vision when an excess of protein begins to build upon the lens of the eye.

 The lens then becomes clouded, causing blurred vision and halos around light sources.
 This can severely interfere with daily activities and night driving.
 People lose their independence when cataracts begin to take their vision away.

 Luckily, however, there are treatments and means of prevention for this vision condition.